KasperskyLab/Kaspresso/docs/Issues/Found_an_issue.md

 ```

 ### Pull requests are allways welcome
-If you have not only an issue, but also a ready implementation, you can always submit the pull request on Github
+If you have not only an issue, but also a ready implementation, you can always submit the pull request on Github.

-<br> Thanks!
+## Thanks!